mlrun/katacoda-scenarios/00-tutorial/3-serving/serving.md

 The tutorial consists of the following steps:

 1. Setup and Configuration
-2. Writing A Simple Serving Class
+2. Writing and Testing a Simple Serving Class
-3. Deploying the Model-Serving Function (Service)
+3. Deploying the Model-Serving Function (to Nuclio)
-4. Using the Live Model-Serving Function
+4. Using the Live Model-Serving Function (via UI or API)
-5. Viewing the Nuclio Serving Function on the Dashboard